caladamson/Marketing-Scripts/Monitoring/README.md

 Preview the script to make sure it’s working as expected (and check the logs in case there are any warnings).
 Then set up a schedule so the script runs hourly.

 ### A few things to note:
-* The script only works with search and display campaigns!
+* The script only works with search and display campaigns.
 It can’t help with video, shopping or universal app campaigns.
 * This script can’t completely prevent your going over budget.
 The script only runs hourly, so the campaign can go over the spend threshold between runs.
 And there’s a 15- to 20-minute lag in the spend data.
 * Scheduled scripts don’t run on the hour, so campaigns will not be reactivated as soon as a new day begins.
 Instead, they’ll be reactivated when the script first runs on the new day, sometime between midnight and 1:00 a.m.
 Most campaigns receive little traffic at this time anyway — but if that’s not the case for you, you might want to set up automated rules to unpause things exactly as midnight strikes.
 * You can set labelThreshold to be less than 1.
 For example, if you set it as 0.9, you’ll get an email when the campaign reaches 90 percent of its budget.